DarkslayerHaos/ruvyrias/README.md

     channel.send('⛔ The player queue has ended, i\'m leaving voice channal!');
 });

-// Log in the bot using the provided token. client.login('token');
+client.login('token');
 ```

 ## Credits

-The [Ruvyrias](https://github.com/DarkslayerHaos/ruvyrias) client, customized by [DarkslayerHaos](https://github.com/DarkslayerHaos), is a fork originally derived from the code of [Poru](https://github.com/parasop/poru) developed by [Parasop](https://github.com/parasop).
+The [Ruvyrias](https://github.com/DarkslayerHaos/ruvyrias) client is a fork originally derived from the code of [Poru](https://github.com/parasop/poru).